 RŪPAHAUS/ru·pa/ is form in Sanskrit.

-In many of the traditional languages, /ru·pa/ broadly refers to the appearance of physical material objects;
+In many of the Indonesian traditional dialects, /ru·pa/ broadly refers to the appearance of physical material objects;

 both the body and the external matter.
 As material forms, /ru·pa/ is portrayed in four primary elements: earth,

 water, fire and air; all of which can be experienced through our five senses.